Kronifer/kvJSON-docs/docs/Function-index.rst

 kvJSON.replaceData(key, newValue):
-    USed to update data under a certain key.
+    Used to update data under a certain key.

     :key: The key related to the data you want to update.